An evaluation of major life issues that challenge God’s existence.

 A presentation of his actual role within human suffering and evil.

-Firstly, I consider that the greatest error of all is to theorise that God himself deliberately creates all suffering and evil, i.e. that they are the ‘will of God’.
+Firstly, I think that the greatest error of all is to theorise that God himself deliberately creates all suffering and evil, i.e. that they are the ‘will of God’.
 It just does not make sense with what we are told of God’s loving nature in the Bible.
 (The “Will of God” is explained in the article of that name.)

 Even so, if there is a God who is supposed to be good, why is there so much suffering and evil in the world?
 Without doubt, it is a difficult, difficult question, this one.
 Many thoughts arise when assessing it.
 Is there any way God could have designed things differently?
-Importantly, could the world and we human beings be designed in ways that would minimise or even eliminate suffering and evil?
+Importantly, could the world and we human beings be designed in ways that would reduce or even eliminate suffering and evil?

 Ultimately, this issue of suffering and evil does lead us to question God’s role in relation to these issues.
 And also what should be our response to them.